QuotaClub

 Long-game channel·The goal: Be visible to your buyer 5 times before you ever DM them.

 LinkedIn is where modern outbound separates from old-school outbound.
-It’s the only channel where your prospect researches you before they reply.
-If your profile is empty, your DM doesn’t work.
+It is a channel where a prospect can review your profile before replying.
+An incomplete or inconsistent profile can create questions.
 If your headline says “BDR | Hunting prospects | DM me!” your DM doesn’t work either.
 LinkedIn is a four-step play, in order: profile, presence, connection, DM.

 The 4-step LinkedIn play